mac-comp381/wordy/docs/0-starting-point.md

   This class uses the [parboiled](https://github.com/sirthias/parboiled/wiki) library.
 The code you are looking at is a description of the Wordy _grammar_, but it does not contain a _parser_ (i.e. the code that applies the grammar to text input).
 Instead, parboiled _generates_ a parser from this class’s grammar description.
 This code is an example of **declarative programming** and also of an **eDSL**, both of which we will learn about later in this course.

   **Don’t worry: you do not need to understand this code to do this homework!** This is just something to look at if you are feeling curious.
-It gives a window into a style of Java code that is probably unlike what you have enountered before.
+It gives a window into a style of Java code that is probably unlike what you have encountered before.
 All these languages we study are much bigger than just what we see in class.
 - You can study the `Playground` code, but I don’t particularly recommend it.
 That code does a lot of work, and very little of that work is interesting.
 It mostly illustrates why people don’t use Java Swing more out in industry (and why we made [Kilt Graphics](https://github.com/mac-comp127/kilt-graphics) instead of making you learn Swing in COMP 127).

+Ready to jump in?
+Proceed to [Part 1](1-interpreter.md).